Waterfalls & Swimming Holes Near Montpelier & Central Vermont

 Moss Glen Falls in Granville Gulf is the classic pull-off-and-walk reward on Route 100, with dramatic mossy ledges and honest language about slick footing near the base.

 Texas Falls near Hancock is intentionally different: a developed picnic loop and gorge viewing with no swimming messaging.
-It still belongs on a Montpelier-area map because foliage-weekend loops often combine capital errands with eastward GMNF time—just keep roles clear so nobody packs swim goggles for a viewing trail.
+It still belongs on a Montpelier-area map because foliage-weekend loops often combine capital errands with eastward GMNF time.
+Keep the roles clear so nobody packs swim goggles for a viewing trail.

 Warren Falls — Mad River half-day add-on